YellowMinionPlannet/Notes/Udemy_ColtSteele_JS.md

 - Throttling is a concept of controlling the execution of some function within a defined duration to happen only 1 time. eg. when visit a web site, we want to make loading pictures happens only when user about to scroll to the bottom of the page.
 But without throttling, if user scroll a lot, that will causing tens of requests sent to the remote API within a second, which causes the API to be jamed.
 So we need throttling to limit the requests within a defined duration.

+Description:
+we scroll down and new divs are appended
 ```js
 function getRandomColor(){
   const palette = [